 The relative weight of the trading party to the market, is measured by how much money that party manages – from billion dollar hedge funds and investment banks to private traders with a few thousand dollars in action.

-The initial stages of your trading are about preserving your capital – not growing it.
+The initial stages of your trading should be about preserving your capital – not trying to grow it.
 Minimising risk is the primary objective.
-The easiest way to achieve this, is to use a long-term trading stance.
+One way to possibly achieve this, is to use a long-term trading stance.

-What casual Forex trading beginners generally fail to realise, is that most successful traders make money from long-term trends.
+What casual Forex trading beginners generally fail to realise is that most successful traders try to make a return on their investment based on long-term trends.
 They hold their orders open for weeks, months and even years.
 This way, Forex works as an investment and less as a lottery.

 Long-term trading requires patience and modesty in trading volume.

-Do not overload your charts with indicators and your strategy with handles or switches.
-The more complicated your trading strategy is, the harder it will be to follow and the less likely it is to work.
+Don't overload your charts with indicators and your strategy with handles or switches.
+The more complicated your trading strategy is, the harder it will be to follow and the less likely it is to be effective.